calherries/fuelsurcharges.com/README.md

 # fuelsurcharges.com

-A full-stack Clojure web app for shippers and carriers to track and audit the fuel surcharges on their shipments.
+A full-stack Clojure web app for shippers and carriers to track the fuel surcharges for their shipments.

-This site is live in production, at www.fuelsurcharges.com

 The following libraries are used:
 * Http-kit for the web server